ringcentral/ringcentral-faq/docs/sms.md

 ### Can I send an SMS from a toll-free number?

-No. You cannot send an SMS message from a toll-free number since these messages may not be properly routed through carrier networks.
-You must use a local number to specify it as the `from.phoneNumber` in the POST request to `/v1.0/account/{accountId}/extension/{extensionId}/sms`.
+Yes!
+To send SMS messages from a toll-free number, please contact [support](https://support.ringcentral.com/s/?language=en_US) to request your toll-free number be SMS enabled.
+Once enabled, you may use this number to send messages within the United States.
+Toll-free SMS are not subject to the 200 messages per day limit, but will incur charges for every message sent and received.
+For more information, see our [SMS API Product page](https://developers.ringcentral.com/api-products/sms).

 ### What is the maximum number of recipients allowed for MMS?